Published: November 15, 2024 | Reading Time: 4 minutes

 In shearing along the Z-axis, the Z-coordinate of a point remains unchanged, while the X and Y coordinates are modified according to the shearing parameters.

-In conclusion, shearing in computer graphics is a crucial transformation in both 2D and 3D.
-By modifying an object’s shape along one or more axes, shearing can create a wide variety of visual effects that add depth and realism to graphics.
-While it does not preserve angles like rotation or scaling, it is useful for creating certain types of deformations that are often seen in animation, design, and simulations.
+Shearing in computer graphics is a crucial transformation in both 2D and 3D environments.
+By modifying an object's shape along one or more axes, shearing can create a wide variety of visual effects that add depth and realism to graphics.

 Shearing alters the shape of an object by changing the angles between its sides, while rotation preserves the shape and simply reorients it around a pivot point.